Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 Why Westchester Is Caught in the Middle

-Westchester borders both expansion fronts, but hasn't published its own lone star tick or alpha-gal counts.
+Westchester borders both expansion fronts.
+It hasn't published its own lone star tick or alpha-gal counts.
 That's precisely the surveillance gap Otis and Schiavoni's bill is meant to close.
-Geographically wedged between the Long Island hot zone to the south and the Hudson Valley corridor to the north, it isn't a question of whether Westchester shows up in the numbers once reporting starts.
-It's when.

 The Symptom Pattern Doctors Still Miss